Meat Hope: Impact on the whistleblower

 In 2017, ten years after the scandal, Akahane told Yahoo!
 News, "If I could go back to that time, I would not blow the whistle on Meat Hope."
 He said, "Whistleblowing ruins a person.
 You may be turning a blind-eye to what's going on, but if you don't like it, then just keep quiet and just quit.
 Even if blowing the whistle is to protect other people or to protect the world, if you cannot protect yourself, there is no point." and "Because I spoke up, I became bipolar and I no longer see my family or friends.
 And because my name was spread around by the mass media, it caused trouble for my siblings."
 He also expressed his resent when he said, "If the government or the media had just done something when I had reported on Meat Hope anonymously, I wouldn't have had to reveal my name.
 I wouldn't have gotten a mental disorder.
 I wouldn't have lost everything."

 As to the failure to act sooner by the relevant authorities, Akahane has repeatedly spoken to many sources including Hoppo Journal since the scandal came to light in 2008.
 He has said, "If the authorities had done something sooner, the business could have been improved.
-Without sending the company president Mr. Tanaka to prison, without the company going into bankruptcy, and without my losing my job."
+Without sending the company president Tanaka to prison, without the company going into bankruptcy, and without my losing my job."

 Akahane says that he no longer reads his own book.
 Yasuko Jikumaru, a journalist who helped Akahane write his book, concluded his book by saying, "While he is a whistleblower who brought about definite change in food safety, he feels that the day when everyone praises people like him will probably never come.
 The day when he finally feels at peace will probably never come."

 Similarly to Akahane's situation, a whistleblower from warehouser Nishinomiya Reizo brought light to a scandal involving the warehouser's client company Snow Brand.
 During the 2001 mad cow disease outbreak, Snow Brand fraudulently labeled Australian beef as Japanese beef.